Unfortunately St Nicholas Priory is currently closed for essential building repairs.

 Adorned with quality replica furniture and painted in the bright colours of the period, the Priory is presented as the 1602 home of the wealthy Hurst family.
 The display of Elizabethan items from the city's collection, the addition of modern amenities and new interpretation allows greater access to the Priory and gives a wonderful insight into Tudor life.

 We welcome group bookings and can arrange a special talk or guided tour at a time to suit you, either during the day or in the evening.
-Call 01392 265965 for more information and to book.
+Email firstname.lastname@example.org or call 01392 265858 to book.

 Tudor workshops developed at RAMM are delivered in the priory by external providers: Tudor Life for KS2 or Wood and Wind for KS1.
 Please contact Neil Heasman on 07872 538132 or email@example.com.
 Visit The Time Travellers more information.

-The Priory is available for hire for corporate events.
-Call 01392 265858 for more details.
+The Priory is available to hire for wedding ceremonies and corporate events.
+Call 01392 265858 for more details or email firstname.lastname@example.org

 How to find us